kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-05-expose-and-secure-a-workload/apix-05-05-expose-and-secure-workload-with-certificate.md

         -ik -X GET https://httpbin-vs.$DOMAIN_TO_EXPOSE_WORKLOADS/headers
    ```

-The successful call returns the code `200` response.
+If successful, the call returns the code `200 OK` response.
 If you call the service without the proper certificates or with invalid ones, you get the code `403` response.

   </details>